Ask a doctor about a prescription for DURACEF 250 mg/5 ml ORAL SUSPENSION POWDER

 Reporting of side effects

-Once reconstituted, the suspension has a shelf life of 14 days in a refrigerator (4º to 8ºC).
+Once the suspension is reconstituted, it has a shelf life of 14 days in the refrigerator (between 4°C and 8°C).

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and blister, after “CAD”.
+Do not use this medication after the expiration date stated on the packaging and blister, after "EXP".
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Deposit the containers and unused medicines at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused containers and medicines.
-In this way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medication in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

-Composition of Duracef 250 mg/5 ml oral powder for suspension
+Composition of Duracef 250 mg/5 ml Powder for Oral Suspension

-White to pale yellow granular powder with a characteristic fruit-like odor.
+White to pale yellow granular powder with a characteristic fruit odor.

 After reconstitution with water, 60 ml of suspension is obtained.

-Duracef 250 mg/5 ml powder for oral suspension is presented in containers with powder to prepare 60 ml of suspension.
-The containers include a syringe and a spoon, to facilitate the administration of the product.
+Duracef 250 mg/5 ml Powder for Oral Suspension is presented in packs with powder to prepare 60 ml of suspension.
+The packs include a syringe and a spoon, to facilitate the administration of the product.

 Exeltis Healthcare, S.L.